Deadlock989/IndustrialRevolution/.github/ISSUE_TEMPLATE/bug-issue-report.md

 ---

-**Describe the bug**
+**Describe the issue**
-Please give a concise description of the suspected bug or issue: what is actually happening; what you expect should happen instead; steps to reproduce the problem.
+Please give a concise description of the suspected issue: what is actually happening; what you expected to happen instead; detailed steps to reproduce the problem.
 You can add screenshots if you like.
 If there is a script error, please copy or screenshot the error message.

 **Factorio version, IR version**
 Please confirm your Factorio version number and the Industrial Revolution version number.